komkom/toml/README.md

 # toml
 A Toml parser and Json transformer.

-This is work in progress.

-The parser should be compliant with the toml specs 1.0.0-rc3.
+The parser is compliant with the toml specs 1.0.0-rc3.

 [please give it a try](https://komkom.github.io/toml/)